 Within its Toll Road Business Division specifically, the Group developed the NextPass app, a mobile application for iPhone and Android that allows payment on any toll road, bridge, tunnel or express lane in Virginia.
-During 2022, the Airports Business Division has continued to develop its Vertiports line to site, develop, build and operate a series of multi-purpose vertiport networks capable of accommodating diverse vertical take-off and landing aircraft, operators and business models to meet market demands.
-In connection with the

-Construction Business Division, the Group continues to be committed to R&D and digital transformation, for example through participation in the European research projects COGITO, which aims to produce a 3D simulated model of construction operations that will be used to increase performance and efficiency in safety, quality and cost of the work.
-Finally, the Energy Infrastructures and Mobility Business Division launched in 2022 its Monitoring and Control Centre, which encompasses operation and maintenance activities related to electricity generation assets and transmission lines will concentrate the functions of real-time operation, parameter analysis and incident notification of energy assets, enabling the monitoring of the electricity systems (generation facilities and transmission lines) in the markets in which the company operates.
+In connection with the Construction Business Division, the Group continues to be committed to R&D and digital transformation, for example through participation in the European research projects COGITO, which aims to produce a 3D simulated model of construction operations that will be used to increase performance and efficiency in safety, quality and cost of the work.
+Finally, the Energy Business Division launched in 2022 its Monitoring and Control Centre, which encompasses operation and maintenance activities related to electricity generation assets and transmission lines will concentrate the functions of real-time operation, parameter analysis and incident notification of energy assets, enabling the monitoring of the electricity systems (generation facilities and transmission lines) in the markets in which the company operates.